techgrounds/techgrounds-Jeroen-Immerzeel/01_Linux_1/Linux_Opdrachten_deel_2.md

 - -gt -> greater then
 - -lt -> less then

-In deze moet er gekeken worden of het getal gelijk of kleiner is dan 5 of groter is dan 5; dus is het nodig om de -el (equal or less) en -gt (greater then) tests te gebruiken.
+In deze moet er gekeken worden of het getal gelijk of kleiner is dan 5 of groter is dan 5; dus is het nodig om de -le (less or equal) en -gt (greater then) tests te gebruiken.
 Hiermee worden de 2 *if* statements:

 ```